-Pianist Olga Solovieva was born in Moscow, graduated from the Russian Academy of Music, Moscow, and took a postgraduate course as an assistant to Leonid Blok.
-Since 2004 she has been a professor at the Gnessin State Musical College, and has given masterclasses in Ireland and Belgium.
+Olga Solovieva was born in Moscow where she graduated from the Russian Academy of Music and became an assistant to Leonid Blok.
+Since 2004 she has been a professor at the Gnessin State Musical College and has given masterclasses in Ireland and Belgium.

 For more information, visit www.olga-solovieva.ru.